History of the lake

 It’s been nearly thirty years since Lake Dunstan, with her many moods, took shape behind the million-cubic-metre hunk of concrete known as the Clyde Dam.

-The project was the largest of an ambitious National government’s ‘Think Big’ schemes and the story is a colourful one featuring a town that drowned, fault lines, fire-bombs and eye-watering budget blow-outs.
+The project was the largest of an ambitious National government’s ‘Think Big’ schemes and the story is a colourful one featuring a town that drowned, fault lines, fire bombs and eye-watering budget blow-outs.
 Construction wound up in the mid-1990s but work on the new lake and shoreline, to create a promised recreational asset, was never completed. |

-The IssuesFrom invasive aquatic weeds to 1 million cubic metres a year of sediment depositing in our waters, we have a lot of issues impacting our wildlife and mental & physical wellbeing.
+The IssuesFrom invasive aquatic weeds to 1 million cubic metres a year of sediment depositing in our waters, we have a lot of issues impacting our wildlife and mental & physical well-being.

 There is much work ahead if we are to restore native ecosystems, eradicate pests and improve recreational use on and around our lake.
-The trust is working to bring together the work of stakeholders and community to make it happen. |
+The trust is working to bring together the work of stakeholders and the community to make it happen. |

 ProjectsIn March 2021 the trust was lucky to receive funding from LINZ through the 'Jobs for Nature' programme.
 This has allowed us to increase our restoration work and community outreach to improve our environment for wildlife and people.

-From planting days to lakeside clean ups, we are working with stakeholders, council and community to make it a safe and healthy place for all to explore, relax and enjoy. |
+From planting days to lakeside clean-ups, we are working with stakeholders, the council and the community to make it a safe and healthy place for all to explore, relax and enjoy. |

 How you can Help